Sean-hsj/Sean-hsj/README.md

 ### 📷 About Me :
-- 👋 Hi, My name is Shaojie Hou and I’m a senior college student major in Mathematics.
+- 👋 Hi, My name is Sean and I’m a first-year master student major in Computer Engineering.
 I enjoy traveling, coding, and problem-solving.
 I’m also a shutterbug, interested in taking street snaps, portraits, and landscapes.

 - 💻 As a passionate software developer, I have been working on coding for three years.
 I have worked on projects including web-based, full-stack applications using Flask and Spring, mobile multi-threaded applications for iOS, and front-end development using React.js.